TongruiWang/TongruiWang.github.io/_pages/about.md

 I'm a postdoctor in the [Institute for Theoretical Sciences](https://its.westlake.edu.cn/index.htm) at Westlake University.

-I received my Ph.D. from the Department of Mathematics at Nanjing University in June 2022 with [Prof. Gang Tian](http://tian.bicmr.pku.edu.cn/index.htm) as my supervisor.
+I received my Ph.D. from the Department of Mathematics at Nanjing University in June 2022 under the supervision of [Prof. Gang Tian](http://tian.bicmr.pku.edu.cn/index.htm).

 &nbsp;